 Registering/Changing your Parish DBS Evidence Checker:

-Parish DBS Evidence Checkers are integral to your Safer Recruitment procedures and processes, more information about which can be found in Safer Recruitment.
+Parish DBS Evidence Checkers are integral to your Safer Recruitment procedures and processes, more information about which can be found on the Disclosure and Barring Service (DBS) page.
 They will facilitate DBS checks in your parish by establishing which roles require DBS checks, inviting those who need them to commence the online process and checking each applicants ID.
 They will then liaise with the relevant Archdeacons PA to ensure the final part of the check is completed before the application is forwarded to our DBS e-bulk provider, thirtyone:eight.

 New Parish DBS Evidence Checkers will need to be registered both with the Diocese and thirtyone:eight before they can start undertaking DBS checks.
 Please complete the ‘Parish DBS Evidence Checker Registration Form’ to commence this process and email it to us.
 Please also provide the new Evidence Checker with a role description.
-Detailed information for Parish DBS Evidence checkers can be found in DBS Administration Resources and should be accessed prior to commencing DBS checks.
+Detailed information for Parish DBS Evidence checkers can be found on the Disclosure and Barring Service (DBS) page and should be accessed prior to commencing DBS checks.

 Accessing your Parish Safeguarding Dashboard: